The legendary Seattle band is back with its first new record since 1999. It stands tall among their classic records.

 “After a lull of 25 years, the old band got together and made an album!
 And you know what?
 It turned out pretty great.
 Everyone played and sang their hearts out, just like the olden days… no celebrity guest musicians, no “featuring”s, no change of direction.”

 So reads the Bandcamp descriptor for For WHAT Reason!
 (2024), the new album from Seattle legends the Fastbacks.
 Founding members Kim Warnick (vocals, bass), Lulu Gargiulo (rhythm guitar, vocals), Kurt Bloch (guitar), and long-time drummer Michael Musburger have all returned and managed to make an album that not only exceeds expectations for a veteran rock band reuniting after a long break, but one that stands tall with classic Fastbacks records like Very, Very Powerful Motor (1990) and New Mansions in Sound (1996).
 And as the band proudly states above, there is no change of direction in this unexpected new era.
 But then again, each song Fastbacks mastermind Kurt Bloch composes has the capacity to take any number of direction changes.
-Even the band’s tried-and-true formula of rollicking pop songs about loneliness and boredom will forever sound fresh and inventive.
+The band’s tried-and-true formula of rollicking pop songs about loneliness and boredom will forever sound fresh and inventive.

 Always one of the great and criminally unsung bands to come out of Seattle, the Fastbacks were also one of the area’s more idiosyncratic groups.
 In 2023, the late Charles R. Cross went so far as to call them “probably the single most-beloved Seattle band of the modern era.”
 But they were always one step away from making the leap from local heroes to critical darlings and beyond.
 Commercial success evaded them despite being signed to Sub Pop, landing support spots on tours with major Seattle bands like Pearl Jam, and getting the literal last word in the classic grunge documentary Hype!
 (1996).
 They certainly didn’t let that affect their music or their performances.
 Fastbacks have always had a different kind of energy from other Northwest rock bands.
 “There weren’t a lot of bands in Seattle like that,” says Musburger, who first saw the band play live at Seattle Center’s Mural Amphitheater in 1986.
 “That style of melodic pop-punk, for lack of a better term, didn’t exist here back then, and if it did, it wasn’t to the quality of their songs.
 And they were fun on stage.
 It was a fucking party and it was just funny.
 Kurt was such a riot to watch run around and play guitar like he did.”